 - To encourage the creation of work using new electronic media technologies

-- To encourage an informed appreciation of media art
+- To cultivate an informed appreciation of media art

 Video History and Preservation